What is hypoglycemia?

 Rule of 15: Steps to treating hypoglycemia

-Take 15-20 grams of glucose or simple carbohydrates.
-Do not use chocolate or peanut butter for initial treatment of hypoglycemia.
-Added fat will delay absorption of sugar and prolong hypoglycemia.
+- Take 15-20 grams of glucose or simple carbohydrates.
+Do not use chocolate or peanut butter for initial treatment.
+Added fat will delay

 15 grams of glucose or simple carbohydrates

 Glucagon is recommended to be prescribed for all diabetic patients at increased risk of severe hypoglycemia.
-It is only used when the patient not conscious enough to treat their hypoglycemia.
+It is only used when the patient is not conscious enough to treat.
 Caregivers, school personnel, or family members of these patients should be trained on when and how to administer glucagon.
 Carbohydrates should be administered as soon as possible after glucagon.
-It is important to note that glucagon will not work for patients with alcohol induced hypoglycemia due to depleted glycogen stores in those individuals.
+It is important to note that glucagon will not work for patients with alcohol-induced due to depleted glycogen stores in those individuals.
 If no response to glucagon, IV dextrose may need to be administered.